Plus important tips to keep it from overheating

 4. Return to the app’s menu and choose how long you want to keep your Mac turned on with the lid closed.

-- Indefinitely: Will keep your Mac on until you manually end the Closed-Lid session.
+- Indefinitely: It will keep your Mac on until you manually end the Closed-Lid session.

 - Minutes: You can choose a preset period (between 5 to 55 minutes) within which the app will prevent your Mac from sleeping.